warrickball/warrickball.github.io/src/faster-code.md

 ### Simple tools

-There are a few simple tools that allows to see how long a given snippet of Python takes to run.
+There are a few simple tools that tell you how long a given snippet of Python takes to run.
 IPython provides the magic functions `%time` and `%timeit`, which use the [`timeit`](https://docs.python.org/3/library/timeit.html)